dougeby/IntuneDocs/intune-azure/enroll-devices/enroll-ios-devices-using-device-enrollment-program.md

 >You can also assign DEP serial numbers to profiles from the **Apple DEP Serial Numbers** blade.

 ## Assign a DEP profile to devices
 DEP devices managed by Intune must be assigned a DEP profile before they are enrolled.
-Once you assign the device a DEP profile it will be factory reset.
-If devices have already been distributed to users, data might be lost when the device enrolls in Intune.

 1. In the Azure portal, choose **More Services** > **Monitoring + Management** > **Intune**.